 Joe has cultivated an incredible network, many of whom were also his father’s closest colleagues and friends.
 This extensive network within the classical music world has helped in acquiring some of the rarest pieces for the most discerning artists.

 Joe has also attended important violin exhibitions, including the 1994 Guarneri del Gesù exhibit at the Metropolitan Museum, the “Carlo Bergonzi, A Cremonese Master Unveiled” exhibition held in Cremona in 2010, and the landmark 2013 “Stradivarius” exhibition at the Ashmolean Museum in Oxford, England.
 Joe is currently a member of the Violin Society of America and has recently joined the Board of Directors of Chicago’s famed Spektral Quartet.

-The Bein family, Joe, his wife Nancy, their three children, and their dog Chewbacca, live in suburban Chicago.
+The Bein family, Joe, his wife Nancy, and their three children live in suburban Chicago.
 Joe is a proud Suzuki dad with kids studying cello, violin and piano.
-Joe also coaches his children's basketball, soccer, and softball teams.
-He recently coached his daughter’s team that won the championship this summer in the Chicago Welles Park Softball league.
-Joe is also an avid runner and devoted Cubs fan.
+Joe also coaches his children's baseball and basketball teams.
+Joe is also an avid Peloton rider, runner, and devoted Cubs fan.